inbo/moneos/CONTRIBUTING.md

 -   To avoid that people work in parallel on a chapter (which can create github trouble), alert other authors of the chapter that you are going to review it.

--   Open the moneos project in Rstudio and select the git branch dedicated to the chapter you want to review. **!important: do not pull or work on chapters in other branches than the branch specific for that chapter!**
+-   Open the moneos project in Rstudio and select the git branch dedicated to the chapter you want to review. **!important: do not work on chapters in other branches than the branch specific for that chapter!**

 ![](images/clipboard-3459797584.png)